yqshao/tame/docs/tutorial/recipe.md

 ```

 The recipes will be gathered as subcommands of `tame`.
 To do so,
-each mdppp recipes needs a `set_parser` function which sets the
+each tame recipes needs a `set_parser` function which sets the
 command line arguments and documentations (see one of the recipes for
 an idea). `set_parser` will be called both when the reciepe is used
 as a standalone script or as a subcommnad.